dward2/BME547/Lectures/continuous_integration_github_actions.md

 will trigger the action.
 If you only want to run it on pull requests, simply remove `push` from the list
 * `runs-on` indicates the type of virtual machine that will be used for this testing.
-Please keep this as `self-hosted`.
+Please keep this as `ubuntu-latest`.
 * `uses` defines the actions to take to set up a virtual environment
   + `actions/checkout@v2` calls a standard action that checks out or clones your repo to the virtual machine